omkarchoudhary001/omkarchoudhary001/README.md

 <ul>
 <li>📌 I enjoy exploring new technologies and leveraging them to solve real-world problems.</li>
 <li>📌 I'm open to learning and contributing to the community by innovating and working hard..</li>
-<li>📌 I am proficient in Python, C/C++ programming languages, SQL, OOPs, and have knowledge of Data Structures and Algorithms along with experience on Web Development technologies like HTML, CSS, JavaScript, ReactJS.</li>
+<li>📌 I am proficient in Python, C/C++ programming languages,SQL, OOPs, and have knowledge of Data Structures and Algorithms along with experience on Web Development technologies like HTML, CSS, JavaScript, ReactJS.</li>
 <li>📌Currently, I'm learning and working on ReactJS technology..</li>
 </ul>